HeXA-UNIST/hexa-blog/source/_posts/XSS-subdomain-escape-wirte-up-on-Dropbox.md

 ```

 There is a CSP.
-But, on IE or safari, script is executed.
+But, the script is executed on IE or Safari.

 <p align="center"> <img src="/img/dropbox4.png" style="width: 80%;"/> </p>